 Legally, negligence means that an injury or other harm was caused by a dangerous or improper act.

 Florida lawmakers reasoned that anyone who bears some fault in an accident must share the financial responsibility.
-Comparative negligence reduces the amount of damages that can be claimed by the percentage of fault.
-A person who is 80 percent at fault can claim only 20 percent of the losses.
+Modified comparative negligence reduces the amount of damages that can be claimed by the percentage of fault, up to 50%.
+If they are found 51% or more at fault, they are barred from recovery entirely.
+A person who is 80 percent at fault cannot claim damages, while a person who is 40% at fault will be able to recover 60% of their total damages.

 Important Elements of Negligence Law